GooogIe/TelegramBaseBot/README.md

 * Replace the USERHANDLE with your one ( EX: @Mysimple_bot)
 * Save & close
 * Set the WebHook ( Read mode [here] (https://core.telegram.org/bots/api#setwebhook)

+# Credits #

+* Thanks to neon aka loled for helping me